Note

 <IPython.core.display.Image object>

-example below, the line width is set to 7p
+example below, the line width is set to 7p, the color is set to green, and the

 fig = pygmt.Figure()